 Our knitting group knits thousands of warm vests and blankets that the charity Canadian Food For Children sends to impoverished families around the world.
 Whether you are a beginner knitter or an expert, you’ll enjoy this lively group that offers friendly conversation, encouragement and an opportunity to make a difference in the world.

 New members are always welcome!
 Knitting lessons, yarn, needles and patterns will be provided if you need them.

 For more information, contact Pat Davies at 416-465-3081 or email@example.com.

-All meetings are from 10am to noon unless otherwise noted.
+All meetings are from 10 a.m. to noon on Saturdays unless otherwise noted.

-- Saturday, May 13 (decorating the church with finished knitting for Mother’s Day)
+- May 11 (displaying the vests in the church for Mother’s Day)